Constitution & Bylaws

 Section 1.
 Name:

-The name of this professional organization is the Association for the Advancement of Gestalt Therapy – An International Community, also referred to by its initials, AAGT-AIC, or its original initials AAGT, and also, herein, as the Association.
+The registered name of this professional organization is Association for the Advancement of Gestalt Therapy, (dba) International Association for the Advancement of Gestalt Therapy since the name change during the 2020 Annual General Meeting, also referred to by its initials, IAAGT, and also, herein as the Association.

 Section 2.
 Purpose: